 Negative impacts upon local water quality arising from the operation of this proposed development have also been considered.
-During site operation, excess surface water shall be attenuated on site and discharged to the local storm sewer via existing infrastructure, including an existing hydrocarbon interceptor.
-If this sewer discharges eventually into the Ballysadare River then it will be vital that this interreceptor has the capacity to deal with the potential volumes of water that will arise on foot of the proposed development.
-Any pollution of the Ballysadare River with hydrocarbons or silt could give rise to significant and ongoing long-term effects upon the QIs of the River Unshin SAC.
+During site operation, excess surface water shall be attenuated on site and discharged to the Owenmore River via existing infrastructure, including an existing hydrocarbon interceptor.
+It will be vital that this interreceptor has the capacity to deal with the potential extra volumes of water that will arise on foot of the proposed development.
+Any pollution of the Owenmore River with hydrocarbons or silt could give rise to significant and ongoing long-term effects upon the QIs of the River Unshin SAC.